tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/introduction.md

 <HighlightBox type="info">

 All participants accept the new blocks being created only as long as there is no "fork" from the main chain - a second chain that splits off from the main chain because two or more miners found a block almost at the same time.
 In this situation, both blocks have the same block height and represent competing versions of the "truth".
-After a fork occurs, the efforts of the network to extend the rival chains will be split unevenly between the two; eventually the longest chain rule will apply to one of them, and consensus on the order of transactions and blocks will be regained.
+After a fork occurs, efforts of the network regarding block creation will be split unevenly between the two chains.
+Eventually the longest chain rule will apply, one of the two chains will become the new agreed "truth", and consensus on the order of transactions and blocks will be regained.

 </HighlightBox>